GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     not given, the existing range in the master CPT will be used intact.
     The values produces defines the color slice boundaries.
 If **+n** is used it refers to the number of such boundaries and not the number of slices.
-    For details on array creation, see `Generate 1D Array`_.
+    For details on array creation, see `Generate 1D Array`_.  **Note**: To set up categorical CPTs with string keys you can also give a comma-separated list of your keys.

 .. _-V: